Timothy O. Howe

 Timothy Otis Howe (February 24, 1816 – March 25, 1883) was an American lawyer, jurist, Republican politician, and Wisconsin pioneer.
-He was a United States senator for three terms, representing the state of Wisconsin from March 4, 1861, to March 3, 1879.
-He later served as the 30th U.S. Postmaster General under President Chester A. Arthur, from 1881 until his death in 1883.
+He was a United States senator for three terms, representing the state of Wisconsin from March 4, 1861, to March 3, 1879, and was considered a member of the Radical Republican faction due to his support for racial equality.
+He later served as the 30th U.S. postmaster general under President Chester A. Arthur, from 1881 until his death in 1883.
 While he was serving as U.S. senator, President Ulysses S. Grant offered to appoint Howe as Chief Justice of the United States, following the death of Salmon P. Chase, but Howe declined because he believed that it would result in his U.S. Senate seat being claimed by a Democrat.

 Earlier in his career, he was a justice of the Wisconsin Supreme Court, at the time that the Wisconsin Supreme Court was simply a panel of the state's circuit court judges.

 His nephew, James Henry Howe, became a United States district judge in Wisconsin.